lanbugs/ssm/README.md

 ![example](https://lanbugs.de/wp-content/uploads/ssm.png)

-This is a small python script for a shell menu to manage ssh connections.
+This is a small python script for a shell menu to manage and open ssh connections.

 # Requirements
 * python3